oct16/TimeCat-Docs/docs/step-by-step.md

 ---
 id: doc6
-title: Create a New Record
+title: Create a New Recording
 sidebar_label: Step by Step
 slug: /step-by-step
 ---